shivangi71/Ashaa/README.md

-# AS: Empowering Safety through Intelligent Automation
+# ASH: Empowering Safety through Intelligent Automation

  A smart personal safety application that speaks for you when you can't.